sohailanwaralmani74/utility-tools/webp-to-jpeg.md

 <h1>Convert WebP to JPEG Online – Free WebP to JPEG Converter</h1>

-<p>Easily convert your <strong>WebP images to JPEG</strong> using our free online tool.
+<p>Easily convert your <strong>Webp images to JPEG</strong> using our free online tool.
 Whether you have single or multiple WebP files, this converter ensures high-quality results quickly and securely.
 Supports both static and animated images.</p>

 <h2>Why Convert WebP to JPEG?</h2>
 <p>JPEG is a widely supported image format suitable for web, print, and sharing.
-Converting <strong>WebP to JPEG</strong> ensures compatibility with all platforms, editing software, and devices that may not support WebP.</p>
+Converting <strong>Webp to JPEG</strong> ensures compatibility with all platforms, editing software, and devices that may not support WebP.</p>

 <h2>How to Convert WebP to JPEG</h2>
 <ol>